khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 The role of this part is to make the reader realize she has a support email problem.
 It tells a story, which is the most important thing in sales page.
 The story itself is great --- I found myself nodding twice at it[^unread] --- and the outline is very clear (which is great for skimmers!).
 However, there's a couple things which could be better.

-First, what's with the very long sentences? _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_
+First, some sentences are way too long. _"Do you remember the first time you answered a paying customer’s email, quickly and courteously, with joy and even honor at the opportunity to solve a problem, delivering exactly the solution they needed, right when they needed it?"_

 Long and meandering sentences like this one run out of steam quickly.
 Shorter phrases are easier to grasp, and pack more punch.
 (In this case, I would rewrite the previous sentence like this: _"Do you remember the first time you answered a customer's email?
 How quickly you replied --- the joy you felt about solving their problem?
 Do you remember how thrilled they were to see their problem solved?"_)

 Second, and this is very subjective, but the parts could flow a little better.
 In particular, I feel like part two and three could be merged together.
 They're about the same thing after all.

-I don't want to come off as saying that this page is bad.
-It has got a lot of things right, it's just not all the way there.
+Still, these are minor complaints which could get smoothed out with a little editing.

 The next part is _brillant_!
 Most sales pages would jump straight to the presentation of the product.
 The snappy guys chose to feature a great customer quote. **"We ain't going back"**.
 This is gold!